hmgibson23/car-locating/README.md

-# car-locating
+# README #

-Simple React Native app to demonstrate car locating functionality for a client
+Simple demo app to show to a client